travelgateX/documentation-site/content/hotelx/checkconfig.md

 alwaysopen = false
 +++

-This call allows you to retrieve relevant information like supplier access code (link a lo que es el access), supplier name, supplier configuration, supplier context, know whether the connection is test or not, know if the connection is active or not.
-So you can use it to perform other calls.
+This query allows you to retrieve relevant information like supplier access code (link a lo que es el access), supplier name, supplier configuration, supplier context, type of connection: test or live; active or not.
+You can then use this information to perform other queries/mutations.

-_To run this query you have to send within the headers your Apikey_
+_To run this query, you should send within the headers your Apikey_

 ```json
 {